 No, but we accept most fiction genres and all major nonfiction genres.
 In fact, we say yes to about 75% of the books that are submitted.

-Our goal is to add maximum value to writers.
-However, for this to happen we have to be the correct editors for your book.
+The goal with our developmental editing service is to add maximum value to writers.
+However, for this to happen we have to be the correct developmental editors for your book.

-The most common reason we will reject a book is that the book is not far enough down the writing process for a book edit to be of maximum value.
+The most common reason we will reject a book is that the book is not far enough down the writing process for a developmental edit to be of maximum value.

 The second most common reason we say no to a book is that we don’t have the editorial experience for the genre.

 We pride ourselves on both having experience in editing and deep genre knowledge.
 We spend a lot of time talking to writers, publishers and agents and have a good understanding of what the current trends in the marketplace look like.